 Les Bunce

-Les Bunce is Hire Business Manager.
+Les Bunce is Hire & Service Director.
 He leads the WES Hire Business responsible for managing the supply of our Temporary Chemical Dosing hire fleet on both a planned and emergency basis.
 Les has over 25 years’ experience in the hire industry and fully understands our customers’ hire requirements.

 Patrick Fisher